Republicans threaten to block Jan. 6 commission bill as vote looms

 Without Republican support, the bill likely will be filibustered, which would be the first filibuster of the new Congress.

-Several Democrat senators blasted the GOP for their lack of support.
+Several Democratic senators blasted the GOP for their lack of support.

 Democrats say Republicans are afraid the commission will hurt them in 2022, when control of both the House and Senate are at stake.